Install JFrog CLI and Verify Your Setup

 Expected Output

-When everything works correctly, your session looks something like this:
+When everything works correctly, your session looks similar to the following example.

 $ jf --version